ntan242001/LEEM_Fourier_Optics_FE/README.md

 ## Installation
 The programmes are written in Python 3 with common libraries such as numpy, matplotlib.
-Users are recommended to install Anaconda and edit the programmes with Spyder.
+Users are recommended to install Anaconda and edit the programmes with Jupyter Notebook or Spyder.

-##
+## LEEM Fourier Optics of One Dimensional Objects
+# Intensity profile
 ```python

 ```
+# Resolution as a function of aperture angle

+# Resolution as a function of initial energy $E_0$

 ## Contributing